imranbarbhuiya/figma-tailwindcss/README.md

 # tailwindcss codegen

-This plugin generates tailwindcss class names in Figma's dev mode.
+This plugin generates tailwind class names in Figma's dev mode.

 No login or other AI stuff.